-United States who will be an effective, long-term RMS competitor.
+and the RMS related assets in the remaining two geographic areas to a buyer approved by the United States who will be an effective, long-term RMS competitor.

-As explained in the CIS and Response to Public Comment, the public, including affected of the United States' discretion or that it is not within the zone of settlements consistent with the public interest.
+As explained in the CIS and Response to Public Comment, the public, including affected competitors and customers, has had the opportunity to comment on the PFJ as required by the APPA.
+Moreover, there has been no allegation that the proposed settlement constitutes an abuse of the United States' discretion or that it is not within the zone of settlements consistent with the public interest.